 Individual states or municipalities may have additional requirements so it’s important to check with the playground consultant in your region.
 Contact your Landscape Structures playground consultant to learn more about specific requirements in your area.

-Site preparation and playground equipment installation can either be handled by certified professionals or your school can recruit volunteers.
+Site preparation and playground equipment installation can either be handled by certified professionals or your school or early childhood facility can recruit volunteers.
 A community build project not only saves costs but can foster relationships within the community and create a sense of pride and ownership in the new play space.
 To ensure a safe installation with your community build, make sure the following conditions are met: